Frequently Asked Questions

 Can I bring a pet to the show with me?

-No you may not.
+Sorry pets are not allowed.
 The only animals allowed at the show are licensed Service Animals.